Psychotherapy

 Psychotherapy Supervision for Ontario Therapists

-My approach to clinical supervision is relational, reflective, and rooted in a strong foundation of psychodynamic, attachment-based, and humanistic principles.
-I believe that just as healing in therapy happens in the context of safe, attuned relationships, so too does growth in supervision.
-I aim to create a space where supervisees feel supported in bringing not just their clinical questions, but also their internal experiences — doubts, emotions, reactions, and patterns — into our work together.
-Supervision with me involves more than skill-building; it’s also about deepening self-awareness, strengthening clinical judgment, and integrating your personal and professional identity as a therapist.
+I aim to create a space where supervisees feel supported in bringing not only their clinical questions, but also their inner experiences — doubts, emotions, reactions, and patterns — into supervision.
+Our work together involves more than skill-building; it’s about deepening self-awareness, strengthening clinical judgment, and integrating your personal and professional identity as a therapist.

 Clinical Supervision Offerings